mororo250/Gsoc-sun-sky/gsoc_final_report.md

 * Recompute all the input values using a more accurate non-analytical sky model, as libradtran for example.
 * Include after sunset conditions to the original model.
 * Add aerial perspective.

+### 4. Improvement in the user interface for the solar position calculator

+Alow the user to select geographic position by a map and by city.

 ## Conclusion